 This unit explores the construction and representation of narratives of the past as memory and history in relation to religious practices, ideologies, and experiences.
 We encourage critical reflection on religion in relation to ideas of memory, heritage, public history, and historiography.
 We are interested in examining these topics across broad geographical areas, religious traditions, and historical eras.

 Call for Proposals

-We invite studies of religion, memory, and the state in any time period and any geographic context.
+We also welcome papers, panels, and roundtables on other issues of religion, history, and memory in any time period and any geographic context.

 Statement of Purpose

 Kate DeConinck, University of San Diego1/1/2019 - 12/31/2024